Girl Scout Mission

 Still Growing Strong

-Today, there are 3.2 million Girl Scouts—2.3 million girl members and 890,000 adult members working primarily as volunteers.
+Today, there are 2.8 million—2 million girls and 800,000 adult volunteers working primarily as volunteers.

 In Girl Scouts, girls discover the fun, friendship, and power of girls together.
 Through a myriad of enriching experiences, such as extraordinary field trips, sports skill-building clinics, community service projects, cultural exchanges, and environmental stewardships, girls grow courageous and strong.
 Girl Scouting helps girls develop their full individual potential; relate to others with increasing understanding, skill, and respect; develop values to guide their actions and provide the foundation for sound decision-making; and contribute to the improvement of society through their abilities, leadership skills, and cooperation with others.